Studies Show Your Creep Crawly Roomates Are Permanent Residents

 The Cold Hard Truth About Bugs in Your Home

 The study produced results that shocked many people.
-Most people strongly believe that the use of household pesticides and regular cleaning would reduce the bug population in their home.
+Most people strongly believe that the use of household pesticides and regular cleaning would reduce the bug population and that their home pest control strategy will get them all.
 In fact the researchers found that all houses have bugs and in most cases more than 100 species!

 The study also found that certain species did prefer specific areas of the home.
 Some examples were the fact that insects, spiders, and millipedes preferred the ground level of homes and had a higher presence in rooms with carpets, high traffic, and lots of windows and doors.
 They also found that darker, cave-like basements or cellars produced higher levels of pests that like dark and damp conditions such as sow bugs, pill bugs and camel crickets.

 The researchers also found that the presence of pests in the home was not just due to them invading from outside, but instead they have set up a full food web system inside with permanent populations.
 For example, there are many insects that can feed on our dead skin cells and hair, which we normally shed and are found throughout the home.
 Those bugs will, in turn, have their own predators and the cycle will continue from there.

 When Your Pesky Bug Roommates Become a Problem